persees/wordlists/README.md

 # wordlists
-A rewpository with some custom wordlists
+A repository with some custom wordlists